 Enjoying beautiful uninterrupted views of the surrounding countryside, this cottage is nestled half a mile along a private farm track – perfect for a secluded, relaxing break.

-Built in 1616, Bridge End is a traditional Lakeland cottage on a working farm in the heart of Longsleddale.
+Built in 1616, this is a traditional Lakeland cottage on a working farm in the heart of Longsleddale.
 The cottage enjoys beautiful uninterrupted views of the surrounding countryside and is perfect for a secluded, relaxing break being located half a mile along a private farm track.
 The River Sprint flows through the farm and fishing can be arranged by the owner.
-In the autumn you can watch the spectacle of leaping salmon and trout in the river.
+In the autumn, you can watch the spectacle of leaping salmon and trout in the river.